Compare the best current accounts in Ireland

 ATM fees

-Even if ATM withdrawals are free with your account, Government Stamp Duty is charged at a rate of €0.12 per ATM transaction.
-Government Stamp Duty only applies to ATM transactions carried out within Ireland and is due annually in arrears.
+Even if your account allows free ATM withdrawals, Government Stamp Duty is charged at a rate of €0.12 per ATM transaction.
+Government Stamp Duty only applies to ATM transactions in Ireland and is due annually in arrears.

-This charge is capped at €2.50 per year if you use your debit card for ATM transactions only and capped at €5 if you use your debit card for both ATM transactions and purchases.
+This charge is capped at €2.50 per year if you use your debit card for ATM transactions only and €5 if you use it for both ATM transactions and purchases.

 Some account providers offer free or low cost cash withdrawals for a limited number of withdrawals each month, but then may charge fees as high as €2.99 per transaction thereafter.